Why Women-Owned Businesses In Colorado Are Hit Harder During COVID Pandemic

 “Because you’re trying to make the choice between raising a family and your career,” said Lesa Shkolnik, a business development specialist.
 “And I feel like, yeah, we’ve almost been punished for having had children or we’ve been told, that we don’t want to raise them now, because we want to do our jobs.”

-But the pandemic has been hard, she notes, on all.
-With business relationships having a big impact, noting she knows a restaurant owner who could not survive with a landlord who would not give her a break.MORE: State Lawmakers Aim To Tackle Unemployment Issues: 'We Need To Step Up'
+But the pandemic has been hard, she notes, on all, with business relationships having a big impact.
+She said she knows a restaurant owner who could not survive with a landlord who would not give her a break.MORE: Third Stimulus Check: How Much Could Your Next Relief Payment Be?

-“When you don’t have any revenue coming in and we’re talking zero and the city’s not giving you the money to pay for your rent or you’re not getting any help from your landlord, it is what it is.”
+“When you don’t have any revenue coming in — and we’re talking $0 — and the city’s not giving you the money to pay for your rent or you’re not getting any help from your landlord, it is what it is.”